 Enter the applicant organization's nine-digit Federal Identification Number.
 This number (also known as Federal Employer Identification) is recorded on 990 Tax Returns and on W-2 forms.
-If you are an individual applicant, not applying through an organization, please enter social security number w/dashes.

 Dun & Bradstreet Number:

 Enter the applicant organization's nine-digit Data Universal Numbering System or DUNS Number.
 This number, issued by Dun & Bradstreet, is a unique numeric identifier assigned to a single business entity.
 DUNS number assignments are free for all businesses.
 If one does not exist for your business location, it can be created within one business day.
 For more information visit http://fedgov.dnb.com/webform